Vahe1994/SpQR/README.md

 - `--groupsize 16` -- size of first-order groups for compression
 - `--qq_groupsize 16` -- size of second-order (quantized) groups for compression
 - `--qq_scale_bits 3 --qq_zero_bits 3` -- bit sizes for quantizing first order weights' scale and zeros.
-run `python main.py --help` for more details on command line arguments, including compression parameters.
+- `--offload activations` -- moves activations to RAM when not used.
+Reduces VRAM usage while slowing work by ~10%. run `python main.py --help` for more details on command line arguments, including compression parameters.

 ### LM Evaluation Harness benchmark.